Acalypha virginica aka Virginia Copperleaf

 Virginia Copperleaf, Virginia Three Seeded Mercury, Virginia Three Seed Mercury, Mercuryweed, Wax Balls

-How to care for Virginia Copperleaf
+How difficult is it to take care of Virginia Copperleaf

 Virginia Copperleaf is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.